Cimpress-MCP/consul-migrate/README.md

 ## TODO

-1. Have it work as a cli so that scripting is not necessary
-2. Include port and address as options instead of hardcoded values.
-3. Spec test should also test for default policy allow case
+1. Spec test should also test for default policy allow case